Galois representations over convergent de Rham period ring: Axiom: section maps and formal expansions

 \item If $s$ is only multiplicative, this does not imply $s_z$ multiplicative.
 If $s$ is a ring morphism, then so is $s_z$ (but this almost never happens except in the zero point example). \end{enumerate} \end{remark}

 \begin{remark}[multiplicativity of $\vr$] We comment on the multiplicative properties of $\vr$; this will not be further used in the paper.
-The motivation is that there is multiplicativity result in the \'etale point case, cf. below; but there is no such analogue in the de Rham point case. \begin{enumerate} \item Recall $\vr$ on $\hatbr$ is sub-multiplicative by Lem \ref{lem:hatbr_subring}. \item One also observes that $\vr$ is ``weakly multiplicative" (with respect to $z$) in the sense that for $k \geq 1$ and $f\in \hatbr$, we have
+The motivation is to clarify the differences for different examples. \begin{enumerate} \item Recall $\vr$ on $\hatbr$ is sub-multiplicative by Lem \ref{lem:hatbr_subring}. \item One also observes that $\vr$ is ``weakly multiplicative" (with respect to $z$) in the sense that for $k \geq 1$ and $f\in \hatbr$, we have

 To wit, it suffices to pass to the twin side (note the bijection $s_z$ is also weakly multiplicative), which then is easy to verify. \item Using terminologies in Example \ref{ex:section_val}.
+In the zero point case, $\vr$ is multiplicative, cf. e.g. \cite[Prop 2.1.2(a)]{Ked22}.
 In the \'etale point case, $\vr$ is multiplicative, cf. \cite[Lem 21.3]{Ber10}.
-In the zero point case, $\vr$ is also multiplicative, cf. e.g. \cite[Prop 2.1.2(a)]{Ked22}.
 In fact, one can axiomatize argument in above results, and show that: if $s$ in Set-up \ref{axiom:section_map} is \emph{multiplicative}, then $\vr$ is multiplicative.

 \item In the de Rham point case (in Example \ref{ex:section_val}), $\vr$ is \emph{not} multiplicative.
 Consider $a=([p^\flat])^{1/2} \in \ainf$, then $\vr(a)=0$, but $\vr(a^2)=\inf\{1, r\}>0$. \end{enumerate} \end{remark}